fabeet/guides/inclusive-culture/emotional-intelligence.md

 ## How Might We

-thoughtbot is continuously establishing new strategies and techniques to develop our Emotional Intelligence values.
+Fabeet is continuously establishing new strategies and techniques to develop our Emotional Intelligence values.
 We use these to develop our personal EQ, and are always working to uncover more.